com-lihaoyi/sourcecode/README.md

-By capturing source information you can use to give your objects and function meaningful names that tell you where they were defined, automatically without needing you to manually assign a string-ID to every anonymous function or anonymous class you define all over your code bas.
+By capturing source information you can use to give your objects and function meaningful names that tell you where they were defined, automatically without needing you to manually assign a string-ID to every anonymous function or anonymous class you define all over your code base.

 If you like using Sourcecode, you might also enjoy this book by the author which teaches you Scala in a similarly simple and straightforward way: